justinfarrelldev/Thor-Game-Engine/README.md

 - Thor includes a few library functions which you can use to quickly develop new games (see below)

 # Update Notes
-**23rd Nov, 2019**
+**25th Nov, 2019**
-- Fixed issues with the game preview window.
-It should now mostly work as expected.
+- Added themes and characters to the Visual Novel Template
-- Added loads more functionality to the Visual Novel template.
-It should be ready for documentation and actual use fairly soon.
+- Added chaining to most methods

 # How to Use Thor
 To run Thor, install Node.js.
 Navigate to your download directory in the command line, enter the thor-game-engine folder and use 'node index.js'.
 This will start the Thor game engine, which you can then use in your browser by navigating to 'localhost:80'.